Measuring price impact and information content of trades in a time-varying setting: Introduction

-Although groundbreaking, subsequent research has highlighted some important limitations of Hasbrouck's S-VAR approach. \cite{dufour2000time} generalized the original VAR model by introducing a temporal dummy variable, measuring the effect of the time of the trade on the permanent impact.
+More recently \cite{philip2020estimating} proposed a Reinforcement Learning framework to reinterpret an extended version of the original Hasbrouck's model.
+Although groundbreaking, subsequent research has highlighted some important limitations of Hasbrouck's SVAR approach. \cite{dufour2000time} generalized the original VAR model by introducing a temporal dummy variable, measuring the effect of the time of the trade on the permanent impact.
 They argued that the price impact and liquidity depend on the frequency of the trading activity, which varies over the day.
 In this regard, the work challenges the assumption of constant liquidity.
-Using a different setting, \cite{cont2014price} and \cite{mertens2021liquidity} find that price changes are mainly driven by liquidity which exhibits significant intra-day variations, challenging the constant impact assumption. \cite{philip2020estimating} shows that S-VAR models are misspecified and can produce incorrect inferences when price impact function is nonlinear.
+Using a different setting, \cite{cont2014price} and \cite{mertens2021liquidity} find that price changes are mainly driven by liquidity, which exhibits significant intraday variations, challenging the constant impact assumption. \cite{philip2020estimating} shows that SVAR models are misspecified and can produce incorrect inferences when the price impact function is non-linear.